hestinr12/survey_web_app/README.md

 4. `mysql -uroot < utilities/mysql_setup.sql`
   > This will setup a test database called `sumo_dev` and create a new MySQL user for interacting with it.
 The app provides a default URI in the `config.js` file that is based on the credentials created using this script.
 You will need to edit the URI in the config if you choose not to do this step.

+  > The default config of the app is expecting MySQL to be on the default port of 3306.

 5. `node app`